- Download our Moving to the USA Guide (PDF)

 Regardless of whether foreigners are travelling to the US on holiday or making a more permanent move to take up a new job, it is essential to be aware of the different types of visas available for the US.
 Here are the main visa categories that expats are likely to make use of.

-Visitor visas for the USA
+Visitor and business visas for the USA

 Temporary work visas for the USA

-There are eleven visa categories available for those wanting to work in the USA, with each category being specific to a particular kind of work.
+There are several visa categories available for those wanting to work in the US, with each category being specific to a particular kind of work.
 Most expats will apply for either the H-1B or the L visa.

 Permanent residence in the USA

-In order to get permission to apply for a Green Card, expats will need someone to petition for or sponsor them.
-Most often this is an employer or family member in the US, who must fill out the relevant forms to confirm their sponsorship.
-If the petition is approved, expats can then make their application for permanent residence.
+In order to be eligible for an application for permanent residence, expats will generally need someone to petition for or sponsor them.
+Most often, this is an employer in the US who must fill out the relevant forms to confirm their sponsorship.
+If the petition is approved, expats can apply for permanent residence.